comp1100/comp1100.github.io/_sources/innovation/8_customer_relationships_and_channels.md

 1. Contests and events to keep engagement.
 1. Horizontal and vertical offerings.
 1. Customer engagement and satisfaction programs; e.g. blogs, community support, email.
-1. Social media
+1. Social media.

-However, this leads to a question: **Why should we focus on 'keeping' existing customers that we already have, instead of gaining new ones?**
+However, this leads to a question: **Why should we focus on 'keeping' existing customers that we already have, instead of gaining new ones that bring new income?**

 The answer is: it is more expensive to get new customers than keep existing ones.